 Last night I very badly.
 I a very strange dream.
 I was in a restaurant.
 I alone and a newspaper.
 Suddenly I up and a man staring at me.
 I around and a lot of other people sitting at tables near him.
 They and about something.
 The waiter over to me.
 He to smile.
 I him why he .
 The other people to laugh even louder.
 The waiter to my legs.
-Then I
+Then I why everybody I any trousers.

 We can use the Present Continuous Tense to talk about developing and changing situations.
 Your English is improving day by day.

-- 1. It darker.
+1. Whyeven rybody?
+Was there something funny?

+a. were smiling

+b. was smiling

+c. are smiling

+2. I asked him w hy he

-- a. was got
+a. was smiling

-- b. get
+b. has smiled

-- c. is getting

-- 2. You are every day.

-- a. got younger

-- b. getting younger

-- c. get younger
+c. smiled

 3. Everywhere in this city worth visiting.

-- a. is
+a. is

-- b. was
+b. was

-- c. are
+c. are

 4. Everything more expensive nowdays.

-- a. is getting
+a. is getting

-- b. are getting
+b. are getting

-- c. was getting
+c. was getting

-- 5. Now I much bigger.
+5. Now Im

-- a. is getting
+a. is getting

-- b. am getting
+b. am getting

-- c. was getting
+c. was getting

-6. How long we here?
+6. How long

-- a. has been
+a. has been

-- b. were
+b. were

-- c. have been
+c. have been

-- 7. They were floating on a carpet that Joan by using his chemistry set.
+7. They were float ting on a carpet that Joan by using his chemistry set.

-- a. has made
+a. has made

-- b. had made
+b. had made

-- c. was made
+c. was made

-8. anything tomorrow morning?
+ng tomorrow morning?

+- No, I'm free.

-- a.
+a.
 You do

-- b.
+b.
 Are you doing

-- c.
+c.
 Do you do

-- d.
+d.
 You doing